Review/Issue Date: April 30, 2020

 - Review the experience and qualifications of the senior members of the outside auditing firm team.

-- Obtain and review a report from the outside auditing firm at least annually as to (a) all critical accounting policies to be used, (b) all alternative treatments of financial information within generally accepted accounting principles that have been discussed with management of the Company, the ramifications of the use of such alternative disclosures and treatments and the treatment preferred by the outside auditing firm, and (c) other material written communications between the outside auditing firm and management of the Company detailing any audit problems or difficulties or significant disagreements with management.
+- Obtain and review a report from the outside auditing firm at least annually as to (a) all critical accounting policies to be used, (b) all “critical audit matters” (as that term is defined in PCAOB AS 3101) arising from the current period audit, (c) all alternative treatments of financial information within generally accepted accounting principles that have been discussed with management of the Company, the ramifications of the use of such alternative disclosures and treatments and the treatment preferred by the outside auditing firm, and (d) other material written communications between the outside auditing firm and management of the Company detailing any audit problems or difficulties or significant disagreements with management.

 - Discuss with the national office of the outside auditing firm any issue on which the national office was consulted by the Company’s audit team and any other issue that the Committee reasonably deems appropriate, in each case at the Committee’s discretion and upon its request.